yadavlalu5252/devTinder-web/README.md

 - Show Toast Message on save of profile
 - New Page - See all my connections
 - New Page - See all my Requests
+- Send/Ignore the user card from the feed
+- Sign up